 Morning and afternoon options

 In 2019 Helford River Children’s Sailing Trust provided lessons for over 600 primary school pupils and young people from special schools with special educational needs and disabilities.
 Without the Trust, teachers tell us that many pupils who sail with us would not be able to access this opportunity.

 If you are able to make a donation in addition to the course fee, it will go towards the cost of an 8-week schools’ sailing course which will help a child develop their skills, confidence and wellbeing.
 You can choose the amount to donate with your booking at checkout.
 Thank you!

 Children must be aged between a confident 8 years and 14 years old.
 No previous sailing experience is needed, sailors are grouped according to ability.

-We collect the children by boat at 09:30am for morning or 13:30pm for afternoon courses from either Helford River Sailing Club pontoons (Golden Gear steps when the tide is too low), or Helford Passage beach (outside The Ferryboat Inn).
-If for any reason your child cannot attend please notify us by 08:30am.
-We return by 12:30pm for morning courses and by 16:30pm for afternoon courses.
+We collect the children by boat at 09:30 hrs for morning or 14:00 hrs for afternoon courses from either Helford River Sailing Club pontoons (Golden Gear steps when the tide is too low), or Helford Passage beach (outside The Ferryboat Inn).
+If for any reason your child cannot attend please notify us by 08:30am on 07393 548761.
+We return by 12:30pm for morning courses and by 17:00 hrs for afternoon courses.

 All Sailors are fitted with HRCST Buoyancy Aids, but they can wear their own if preferred.
 Wetsuits are ideal though not absolutely essential.
 Sailors must have shoes that can get wet.
 A light windproof jacket is also good, particularly if the forecast is unfavourable.
 Something to eat and drink on the homeward journey is all part of the fun.
 A set of dry clothes at the pick up point is a good idea as we can guarantee that they will get wet!